Firework Safety Tips

 Urgent care centers can treat minor cuts, burns and abrasions, as well as some sprains and fractures Individuals with more severe injuries should go to the emergency room or be transported by ambulance, especially in the case of head trauma or loss of consciousness

-For additional information on health and wellness, visit your neighborhood Florida Blue Center or CPSC's Fireworks Safety page, and from all of us at Florida Blue we wish you and your family a happy and healthy Fourth of July!
+For additional information on health and wellness, contact our Care Specialists at your local Florida Blue Center, they're all working from home during thie COVID-19 crisis and are ready to help or visit the CPSC's Fireworks Safety page, and from all of us at Florida Blue we wish you and your family a happy and healthy Fourth of July!

 Filed under: Healthy Living